-Robert Bloch was born 5 April 1917, and died 23 September 1994.
+Robert Bloch was born on 5 April 1917 and died on 23 September 1994.

 - I had this problem — work or starve.
 So I thought I’d combine the two and decided to become a writer.